Rebel Wilson: Personal life

 In 2013, Wilson created a plus-size T-shirt collection named after her "Fat Mandi" character in The Wedge featuring images of donuts and cupcakes.
 In 2017, Wilson launched a plus-sized clothing range called Rebel Wilson x Angels on the heels of a collaboration with Torrid.

 Wilson and her Bridesmaids co-star, British actor Matt Lucas, lived together in West Hollywood, from September 2012 until 2015.

 In July 2015, Wilson stated her support for stricter American gun laws following the 2015 Lafayette shooting, stating, "I don't like getting political but America you really have to follow Australia's example in gun laws.
 I don't remember a mass shooting in Australia since they overhauled the gun laws.
 It seems like every week in America there's a shooting.
 I just want people to be safe, especially people that are doing one of my favorite things in the world—going out to the movies to have fun."

 In 2014, Wilson paid $3.75 million for her Sydney harbourside home.
 The 1900s freestanding Victorian house underwent $900,000 of renovations.
 Wilson also settled on a Balmain investment apartment, a conversion of a historic mansion.
 The New York-inspired terrace home took three years to complete.
 Wilson paid $1.88 million off the plan in 2015 for the two-bedroom apartment.

 Wilson is a fan of the Los Angeles Rams of the National Football League.

-As her 40th birthday approached, Wilson made the decision to freeze her eggs which spurred on her effort to make healthy life changes.
+As her 40th birthday approached, Wilson made the decision to freeze her eggs, which spurred on her effort to make healthy life changes.
 She has polycystic ovarian syndrome, and suffers from emotional eating due to pressures of fame.
-On 7 November 2022, she announced on Instagram the birth of her first child, a daughter born via surrogacy.
+In November 2022, she announced on Instagram the birth of her first child, a daughter born via surrogacy.

-Wilson publicly came out on Instagram in June 2022, revealing her relationship with Ramona Agruma while posting on Instagram, "I thought I was searching for a Disney Prince… but maybe what I really needed all this time was a Disney Princess."
+Wilson publicly came out as being in a same-sex relationship on Instagram in June 2022, revealing her relationship with Ramona Agruma while posting on Instagram, "I thought I was searching for a Disney Prince… but maybe what I really needed all this time was a Disney Princess."
 She chose to announce her relationship with Agruma to pre-empt an article by Andrew Hornery of The Sydney Morning Herald that would have outed her.
-While Herald editor Bevan Shields initially defended Hornery in the face of widespread backlash, Hornery later admitted to having made mistakes, and the original article was deleted.
-In a tweet on February 19, 2023, Wilson confirmed her engagement to Agruma.
+While Herald editor Bevan Shields initially defended Hornery in the face of widespread backlash, denying they were outing her, Hornery later admitted to having made mistakes, and the original article was deleted.
+In a tweet on 19 February 2023, Wilson confirmed her engagement to Agruma.
+The couple married in Italy on 28 September 2024 and again in Australia on 29 December 2024.